jnispen/radioplayer/README.md

 read_keyevent /dev/input/event0
 ```

-### 3. MPEG Audio Player
+### 3.Audio Players
+#### 3.1 mpg123
-For stream playback the commandline audio player 'mpg123' is used.
+For stream playback the commandline audio player 'mpg123' is used by default.
 Project details can be found here: https://mpg123.org

+#### 3.2 ffplay
+If desired an alternative audio player 'ffplay' can be configured.
+This player has the advantage that is alble to playback many more audio formats next to MP3, like for example AAC, which is also often used as an audio streaming format.
+Project details can be found here: https://ffmpeg.org/about.html

 ### 4. Search for Internet Radio Streams
 There are many databases tracking internet radio streams.
 One of the larger and well known ones is: https://fmstream.org